JuliaLang/julia/doc/src/manual/strings.md

 ```

 Strings in Julia can contain invalid UTF-8 code unit sequences.
 This convention allows to
 treat any byte sequence as a `String`.
-In such situations a rule is that characters are formed
+In such situations a rule is that characters are
-by longest possibly valid sequences of code points.
+formed by the longest sequence of code units that could be a start of some valid code point.
 This rule is best explained by an example:

 ```jldoctest unicodestring
 julia> s = "\xc0\xa0\xe2\x88\xe2|"